johnroper100/Tonalite/docs/configuration.md

 - `macos` - macOS 64bit
 - `rpi` - Raspberry Pi

+Default: `linux`

 Reboot required after change.

 ## url

-The IP address of the web server that runs the control page.
+The IP address of the webserver that runs the control page.
 This is also used as the ArtNet and sACN output IPs.

+Default: `localhost`

 Reboot required after change.

 ## port

-The IP port of the web server that runs the control page.
+The IP port of the webserver that runs the control page.

+Default: `3000`

 Reboot required after change.

 ## defaultUpTime

-The default up time used for new cues.
+The default up time used for new cues and sequence steps.

+Default: `3000`

 ## defaultDownTime

-The default down time used for cues.
+The default down time used for new cues and sequence steps.

+Default: `3000`

 ## defaultPresetMode

-TODO
+The default mode used for new presets.

+Options:

+- `ltp` - Latest Takes Precedence
+- `htp` - Highest Takes Precedence

+Default: `ltp`

 ## desktop